oracle/opengrok/Tuning-for-large-code-bases.md

   redirectPort="8443" />
   ```

 Refer to docs of other containers for more info on how to achieve the same.

+Failure to do so will result in HTTP 400 errors after first query - with the error "Error parsing HTTP request header".

 The same tuning to Apache can be done with the `LimitRequestLine` directive: